krbnite/krbnite.github.io/_notes/CS294-158__Deep-Unsupervised-Learning.md

 binary classification problem) is equivalent to the maximizing the associated likelihood function.

-Note that these models need not use loss functions that are related to their likelihood functions.
+Note that loss functions need not be related to likelihood functions.
 Just so happens that, oftentimes, this is the case.
+But the loss-likelihood connection is not necessarily special or the best choice available.
+Furthermore, note that the likelihood estimator itself is not necessarily special or the best choice available.
+In fact, in some cases (e.g., sample variance) it is an biased estimator, and so in some settings not a desriable estimator.
+Just some things to think about and be aware of.